 We stay most of the nights at base camp for proper acclimatization before we head to the higher camps.
 The guide instructs you a lot in base camp time.
 Do not worry now?
 If you are beginner climbers or professional climbers.
 The guide tips you very important climbing techniques, like climb on slab rocks, on ladders and on blue ice, Jumaring, Active rappelling (Up sailing), and Safety placement, proper arrange of gears and equipment while climbing and use of proper climbing gears.

 Before climbers hike to Camp 1, Camp 2 and Camp 3, our guide and supporting climbing guides will have already set up all camps up to camp 2 and deposited all necessary climbing equipment, gears, foods, O2, etc. After setting up Camp 2, our guide leads you to Camp 1 for Overnight.
 The next day you come back to Base Camp.
 After a few days of staying in Base Camp, the guide leads you to Camp 2 and back to Camp 1 overnight.
 The following days you come back Base Camp for rest.
-Afterward, you climb to Camp 2 for Overnight, again back to Base Camp.
+Afterwards, you climb to Camp 2 for Overnight, again back to Base Camp.
 After some relaxing days in Base Camp, the guide take you to Camp 2 for Overnight and if you are in good health the guide leads you to Camp 3 and descend to Camp 2.

 During the acclimatization period, the rest of the support climbing guides will have finished setting up Camps and route setting or fixing ropes on the slopes.
 And then the guide ensures that all the high camps are well stocked with tents, food, and oxygen for the summit push.
 We return to base camp for rest and recovery before we make an attempted summit.
-After getting confirmation of a favorable weather forecast, we head up with our summit plan to CAMP 2, CAMP 3, and then the SUMMIT.
+After getting confirmation of a favourable weather forecast, we head up with our summit plan to CAMP 2, CAMP 3, and then the SUMMIT.

-Himalayan Diamond Adventure provides all the expedition group climbing gears including all high altitude tents, mat, solar lights, dining tent with chairs and tables, each climber 4 liters of 1 cylinder Russian/ Poisk Oxygen and some extra cylinders Russian/ Poisk Oxygen, each climber each pair Summit masks regulators, and some spares masks regulators.
+Himalayan Diamond Adventure provides all the expedition group climbing gears including all high altitude tents, mat, solar lights, dining tent with chairs and tables, each climber 4 litres of 1 cylinder Russian/ Poisk Oxygen and some extra cylinders Russian/ Poisk Oxygen, each climber each pair Summit masks regulators, and some spares masks regulators.

 We provide you for Camp-I, the mountain hardware or marmot two men dome tent with a waterproof mat.
 The tent should be shared between the two climbers.
 Or you can share your tent with your guide if you become sick at night your guide can take care of you.